ossf/malicious-packages/CHARTER.md

 ## 1. Mission and Scope of the Project

 - a.
 The mission of the Project is to collect into one centralized repository malicious packages published to the npm, PyPI, RubyGems, Nuget, Maven, Go and Crates.io software registries.
-This working group will act as a singular place for security researchers and vendors to publish malicious packages they find.
+This project will act as a singular place for security researchers and vendors to publish malicious packages they find.

 - c.
 The scope of the Project includes collaborative development under the Project License (as defined herein) supporting the mission, including documentation, testing, integration and the creation of other artifacts that aid the development, deployment, operation or adoption of the open source project.